cmb69/uploader_xh/README.md

 You should have received a copy of the GNU Affero General Public License along with Uploader_XH.
 If not, see <http://www.gnu.org/licenses/>.

-© 2011-2017 Christoph M. Becker
+Copyright © Christoph M. Becker

-Slovak translation © 2012 Dr. Martin Sereday
+Slovak translation © Dr. Martin Sereday<br>
-Czech translation © 2012 Josef Němec
+Czech translation © Josef Němec<br>
-Danish translation © 2012 Jens Maegard
+Danish translation © Jens Maegard

 ## Credits